PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

    }
    ```

-3. When CNF runs in the Standalone mode (without StoneWork), it should run its own instance
+3. When a CNF runs in the Standalone mode (without StoneWork), it should run its own instance
-   of VPP inside the container and manage it by its own CNF agent (i.e. VPP plugins for VPP features
+   of VPP inside the container and manage it by its own CNF agent (i.e. VPP plugins for VPP features,
    that are being used have to be initialized by CNF agent).

-Conversely, CNF running alongside
-   StoneWork should not start another instance of VPP (to save resources) and therefore the CNF
+   Conversely, CNF running alongside StoneWork should not start another instance of VPP (to save resources) and therefore the CNF
    agent should not initialize any VPP plugins (or else `govppmux` plugin fails to connect
    to VPP and the agent will terminate).

-Using `cnfreg_plugin.DefaultPlugin.GetCnfMode()`
-   it is possible to determine the mode at which CNF was started (as shown by the code snippet above).
+    Using `cnfreg_plugin.DefaultPlugin.GetCnfMode()`, it is possible to determine the mode at which CNF was started (as shown by the code snippet above).
-   This information is determined by the environment variable `CNF_MODE`, which has either
+   This information is determined by the environment variable `CNF_MODE`, which has either the
    value `STANDALONE` (default if variable not defined) or `STONEWORK_MODULE`.

-   See section `Deployment` from the top-level README.md of StoneWork to learn how to set
+   See the section [`Deployment`, from the top-level README.md](/README.md#Deployment) of StoneWork, to learn how to set
    the variable.

-4. In order to use the same CNF image regardless of the mode at which it is deployed,
+4. In order to use the same CNF image, **regardless** of the mode at which it is deployed, it is recommended to create two separate config directories:
-   it is recommended to create two separate config directories - one for the Standalone
+   - One for the Standalone mode
-   mode and one for the StoneWork-module mode.
-The most obvious difference in configuration
+   - One for the StoneWork-module mode.

-   is in `supervisor.conf`, which should not include VPP entry unless CNF is running
+   The most obvious difference in configuration is in `supervisor.conf`, which should not include a VPP entry, unless a CNF is running
    in the Standalone mode.

-Also `initfileregistry.conf` should not enable init-file as
-   a configuration source when all input configuration is submitted over StoneWork.
+   Also, `initfileregistry.conf` should not enable the init-file, as a configuration source with all input configuration is submitted over StoneWork.

-   To select config directory based on the CNF mode, use the following CMD for docker image:
+   To select config directory based on the CNF mode, use the following CMD for the Docker image:
    ```
    CMD rm -f /dev/shm/db /dev/shm/global_vm /dev/shm/vpe-api && \
        mkdir -p /run/vpp /run/stonework/vpp && \